ming-00/greyhats-welcome-ctf-writeups/pwn/babyrop/README.md

 }
 ```

 With that, we can craft our payload into our [script](./files/baby-code.py).
 We used the pwn library for python for this.
+For the determination of values for `PAYLOAD` we used [Ghidra](https://ghidra-sre.org/) and [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) to analyse the assembly instructions and work from ther.

 ``` python
 from pwn import *